deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/stories.md

 1. The decline of paranoia that made you successful to begin with.
 2. Finding other peoples' flaws more than you look for your own improvements.
 3. The feeling of mastering a topic, particularly if that topic adapts and evolves.

+## Two Soldiers guarding a Bench

+A new camp commander was appointed and while inspecting the place, he saw two soldiers guarding a bench.

+He asked them why do they guard it.

+"We don't know.
+The last commander told us to do so - and so we did.
+We think it might be some sort of regimental tradition!"

+He searched for the last commander's phone number and called him to ask why did he want this particular bench to be guarded.
+"I don't know.
+The previous commander before me had it guarded, and I kept the tradition."

+Going back another two commanders, he found a 92-year old retired General.
+"Excuse me, sir.
+I'm now the CO of the regiment which you commanded sixty years ago.

+I've found that you had assigned two men to guard a bench.
+Could you please tell me more about the significance of this bench?"

+The general was shocked:
+"What?
+Are they still guarding it?
+Is the paint still wet?"

+This is how traditions are born.